damhgey/Dice/README.md

 # Dice
-A small DSL for dice rolling
+A small DSL for dice rolling with Pharo Smalltalk.